strawberrrries-Syl/Java-Learning/Inheritances.md

 When we invoke overridden method, Java calls method for the object `dynamic type`, regardless of `static type`. ->Dynamic method look up

+# IS_A and HAS_A test
+* xxa is a xxb --> xxa extand to xxb
+* xxb has a xxa --> xxa is a field of xxb

+**Important:**
+1. Inheritance lets you guarantee that all classes gourped under a certain supertype have all the methods that the supertype has.
+2. Final class cannot be overrided.
+3. Overriden is not the same as Overloaded